patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/design-guidelines/patterns/actions/actions.md

 ![Inline success alert for deletion.](./img/critical-deletion-success.png)

 #### Removal
-When the action of deleting a resource can be reversed, it has a lower impact on the user experience.
+When the action of removing a resource can be reversed, it has a lower impact on the user experience.
 A confirmation dialog isn't necessary because users can easily retrieve the deleted resource.

 If you do choose to use a confirmation dialog, use a primary button to submit the modal, rather than a danger button.
 Do not ask users for any text input.